 IFOMPT is working towards reciprocal recognition of members of IFOMPT Member Organisations.

-Since all IFOMPT Member Organisation’s educational programmes are required to meet IFOMPT educational standards in advanced orthopaedic manual physical therapy in order to obtain membership in IFOMPT, the Member Organisations of each country are encouraged to accept individuals who have trained in other Member Organisation countries as full, voting members in their countries’ OMPT organisation, should they apply.
-Reciprocal recognition is when two countries’ OMPT organisations agree that a member of one Member Organisation is able to become a member of another Member Organisation without added requirements such as further examination, portfolio review, or additional education and both countries agree to this level of acceptance.
+All IFOMPT Member Organisation’s educational programmes are required to meet IFOMPT educational standards in advanced orthopaedic manual physical therapy in order to obtain membership in IFOMPT.
+Member Organisations of each country are encouraged to accept individuals who have trained in other Member Organisation countries as full, voting members in their countries’ OMPT organisation.

-The member organisations from Australia, Canada, New Zealand, the UK and USA announced at the 2016 IFOMPT General Meeting that they will accept all graduates of IFOMPT approved OMPT programmes as OMPT specialists within their organisations if a graduate meets the country’s registration requirements.
-This is essentially expanding the concept of “reciprocal recognition” to “Universal Recognition” of the skills, knowledge, and expertise of physical therapists trained in IFOMPT approval programmes for the countries represented by these Member Organisations.
-The MOs from Germany, Denmark and Sweden recently added their names to this list.
+The Member Organisations from Australia, Austria, Canada, New Zealand, the UK, USA, Germany, Denmark, Sweden, and Finland accept all graduates of IFOMPT approved OMPT programmes as OMPT specialists within their organisations.
+This is essentially expands the concept of “Reciprocal Recognition” to “Universal Recognition” of the expertise of physical therapists trained in IFOMPT approved programmes for all the Member Organisations that represent these countries.

 Reciprocal recognition is not linked to registration or licensure to practice in a Member Organisation country.
 The physical therapist must still meet the country’s registration or licensure requirements to work and practice physical therapy.